-- 8 discussion rooms are located on the fourth floor
+- 8 discussion rooms on level 5

 Conditions of use

-- No food is permitted.
+- No food is permitted in discussion rooms.

 - Please keep noise to a reasonable level.